 Snow is about to hit the Greater Toronto Area

 A man cycles in a snow with a mask on in downtown Toronto on Thursday, April 16, 2020.
-Health officials and the government have asked that people stay inside to help curb the spread of COVID-19.
 THE CANADIAN PRESS/Nathan Denette

 TORONTO -- The week may be starting off on a lovely Spring note, but it could be looking and feeling a little more like winter again in Toronto by Wednesday.